Positive Deviance (PD) explained

 The strengths-based approach is based on five principles:

-- Communities have the solutions and expertise to best address their own problems;
+- Community members have the solutions and expertise to best address their own problems;

 - Communities are self-organizing entities with sufficient human resources and other resources to find solutions to shared problems;

-- Communities possess a collective intelligence, that is, evenly distributed across the community, which elicits a PD approach;
+- community members possess a collective intelligence, that is, evenly distributed across the community, which elicits a PD approach;

 - The foundation of any PD approach rests on sustainability and the actions needed to enable a community to discover and solve their own problems;